 Wandsworth's planning policies aim to protect and enhance the quality of life and improve economic and social opportunities.
 They are the basis for promoting and controlling development in the Borough.
-The development on policies set out in the adopted Development Plan Documents For more information visit our website:
+The development plan for the borough comprises the Council's Local Plan, together with the London Plan.
+The Local Plan is made up of a set of three development plan documents (DPDs).
+The most important of these is the Core Strategy, which sets out the vision and guiding principles for planning in Wandsworth.
+It is supported by the Development Management Policies and Site Specific Allocations Document which support the strategic objectives set out in the Core Strategy.
+The Council also publishes Supplementary Planning Documents and Guidance on policies set out in the adopted Development Plan Documents For more information visit our website: https://wandsworth.gov.uk/planning-policy/

-http://www.wandsworth.gov.uk/info/1004/planning_policy